-As of March 31, 2019 and December 31, 2018 there were approximately 1.8 million shares of Series B Preferred Stock issued and outstanding which are convertible into Common Stock on a two-for-one basis.
+As of March 31, 2019 and December 31, 2018 there were approximately 1.8 million shares of Series B Preferred Stock issued and outstanding which are convertible on a six preferred shares to one share of common stock basis.
 The registered direct offering triggered the down-round provision in the Company's Series B Preferred Stock resulting in an adjustment to the conversion ratio and the recording of a deemed dividend of \$3.9 million increasing the net loss attributable to common shareholders for the three months ended March 31, 2019.
 There were no Series B Preferred Stock conversions during the three months ended March 31, 2019.

-In addition to the warrants issued in the registered direct offering, the Company has outstanding warrants to purchase an aggregate of 3,152,225 shares of common stock issued in connection with debt and equity financing arrangements as of March 31, 2019 at a weighted average exercise price of \$4.30 and expiration dates ranging from July 2020 through November 2021.
+In addition to the warrants issued in the registered direct offering, the Company has outstanding warrants to purchase an aggregate of 262,690 shares of common stock issued in connection with debt and equity financing arrangements as of March 31, 2019 at a weighted average exercise price of \$51.97 and expiration dates ranging from July 2020 through November 2021.